bobsburgers1/burgeroftheday/README.md

 9. cheers. it's a show
 10. i added more stuff
 - this is here too
-11. was that other line there? adding random stuff here.
+11. was that other line there? adding random stuff here. i'll add those things too.
 - maybe the line is needed (-)
 - yas that was missing.
 - trying a few more things.
 Such as a super long sentence. how long will it go? kinda sounds like how low can you go with the whole limbo thing.
 I dunno. here it goes.